 On rare occasions, a guest may report trouble submitting their RSVP or reaching your RSVP's URL.
 In such cases, please refer to the following troubleshooting tips:

-- Ensure that your guest is entering the correct URL of your RSVP.
+Ensure that your guest is entering the correct URL of your RSVP.
 A small typo can make all the difference.
-If your guest is sure they submitted and RSVP and received a confirmation, it's possible that they RSVP'd to another user's event with a URL similar to that or your event.
+If your guest is sure they submitted and RSVP and received a confirmation, it's possible that they RSVP'd to another user's event with a URL similar to that of your event.

-- Are guests seeing the error "Sorry, we couldn't find your invitation.
+Are guests seeing the error "Sorry, we couldn't find your invitation.
 Please double-check your last name for a typo, and try again."?
 See this support article.

-- Occasionally, a less tech savvy guest may mistake the URL for an email address and try to send their response as an email.
+Occasionally, a less tech-savvy guest may mistake the URL for an email address and try to send their response as an email.
 Ensure that your guests are putting the URL into a browser's address bar, not sending an email.
 RSVPify URLs are NOT email addresses, and emails sent to any website URL will bounce.

-- You've purchased a custom domain (.com, .net, etc.) and enabled URL masking.
+You've purchased a custom domain (.com, .net, etc.) and enabled URL masking.
 If your custom domain has URL masking enabled, the security settings on some browsers will prevent guests from completing the RSVP process.
 For more information, please see this support article.

 To solve this issue, please ensure that your browser is accepting cookies OR use a different browser to submit your RSVP.
-For example, in Safari, go to Preferences > Privacy and chose "Never" for "Block cookies and other website data."
+For example, in Safari, go to Preferences > Privacy and choose "Never" for "Block cookies and other website data."

 Tags: can't rsvp, aren't able to, cant, arent, doesn't, not able to, proceed, trouble, problem, problems, RSVPing, issue, issues, proceed